jcoiner/memtest/README.md

  - Indent consistently.
 Replace tab characters with spaces so the code will render the same for everyone (the jwz standard.)

- - In test 7 (block moves) replace assembly with C for everything except the 'movsl' instruction that does all the real work of this test.
-   The rewritten test performs within a measurement error of the original.
-   I have a flaky machine which fails the original block_move test, and it also fails the new one with the same failure mode, as expected.

  - In test 10 (modtst) replace assembly with C. It had to be modified to work with the new loop bounds logic.
 GCC's output looks just as tight as the handwritten assembly.